 Hurricane preparedness is no joke here in hurricane country.
 Having just finished the storm clean up from Hurricane Matthew here in Orlando my mind can’t help but focus on ways to keep us all safer.
 We dodged a bullet in Central Florida, but the coast and islands like the Bahamas and Haiti were not so fortunate.

 There isn’t much you can do to a building to help it survive a direct hit from a Category 4 or 5 storm, but for the less intense Cat 1-3 there are definitely ways to protect yourself and your home from damage in the future.

 This post may be coming a bit late to do much good for Matthew but there will always be another storm, With this hurricane fresh on our minds now is the best time to make those changes that you put off after the last storm.

-Cut to fit as best you can to cover the opening and screw in place using 1 1/2″ screws for wood and 2″ Tapcons or anchors for masonry buildings.
+Cut to fit as best you can to cover the opening and screw in place using 1 1/2″ or longer screws for wood and 2″ or longer Tapcons or anchors for masonry buildings.
 Screw every 16-24″ for a secure hold.

 Tip: When the local home stores are sold out with an approaching storm try the local lumberyards.
 They almost always have more plywood because homeowners never think to go here.

 Taping Window Glass

 This is an old wive’s tale.
 Taping window glass does not do anything to keep you safe or to keep your windows from breaking.
 Don’t waste your time taping windows, it only makes a mess and doesn’t help.

 If all else fails and you haven’t been able to do anything to protect your windows then the best thing you can do is to close your curtains or hang big towels on the inside of your windows.

 If your glass should break during the storm this will at least keep the glass from shattering into the room and injuring you.
 It helps to keep the broken glass contained in the vicinity of the window as much as possible.